gbits-io/gbits-public-storage/markdown/companies.md

 ### Year of the Stablecoin
-Stablecoins settlement volumes surpass Visa's settlement volume for the first time.
-Visa is using stablecoins itself.
-Stablecoin issuer Tether holds more U.S. treasury bills than does Germany!
+Stablecoins payments are fast, cheap, transparent and programmable.

 ### Why Use Stablecoins?
-- 70% of 20-40 years old people in Switzerland have cryptos and stablecoins.
 - It's an open solution.
 No lock-in.
-- Faster and much cheaper than cards and instant payment
+- Faster and much cheaper than cards and instant payment, (almost) no risk of rejects
 - Always On (365 days a year)

 ### Preconditions